 Please click link to download a temporary registration form:

 Please help us to help you

-If you are coming with completed new patient registration forms please try and do this after 4pm as this will avoid peak times and reducing your wait time at reception.
-It will also allow us to prioritise patients wishing to make an appointment first thing in the morning
+If you are coming with completed new patient registration forms please try and do this between 10am-4pm as this will avoid peak times and reducing your wait time at reception.
+It will also allow us to prioritise patients wishing to make an appointment first thing in the morning.

 Change of personal details

 If you change your name, address or telephone number please remember to inform the surgery.
-This may be done either by visiting the surgery, phoning us, submitting this change of personal details form (PDF file) or by updating your record online (you need to be a registered Emis Patient Access user).
+This may be done either by visiting the surgery with a written document or by emailing email@example.com or by updating your record online (you need to be a registered Emis Patient Access user).

 More about your NHS number